qudo-lucas/svelte-router/readme.md

 Your router does a lot for you.
 Chose a good one.

 ## **Why This One**
 Svelte Event Router is an event driven router.
-Rather than going to a URL to update the view---while this does work---, you send events to the router.
-This pattern of development results in well archetected projects that are predictable and less prone to errors.
+Rather than going to a URL to update the view (while this does work), you send events to the router.
+This pattern of development results in well architected projects that are predictable and less prone to errors.

 # **Getting Started**
 To get started, import Router and specify your views.